chaitanyamalik/Bageecha.com/README.md

 `npm run json`

-Then, open a new terminal (with the previous one left running) and type
+Then, open another new terminal (with the previous one left running) and type

 `ng serve --port 3000 --open`